 - Collections: which includes titles held, volumes, and electronic books;

 - Expenditures: which includes library materials (one-time purchases and ongoing purchases), salaries and wages, etc.;

 - Personnel and Public Services: which includes size of staff, information service transactions, circulations, ILL, gate count, hours;

 - Staffing trends: staff expertise, cross-training/repurposing staff, reference staffing, types of information literacy instruction, staffing for student services, types of workshops offered, new staffing trends.

-Purchase includes a complimentary subscription to ACRL Metrics (a $241 value) for one year.
-ACRL Metrics is an on-line service providing access to ACRL and NCES academic library statistics (2000 to present) as well as a subset of IPEDS data specific to academic libraries.
+Purchase includes a complimentary subscription to ACRL Metrics (a $250 value) for one year.
+ACRL Metrics is an online service providing access to ACRL and NCES academic library statistics (2000 to present) as well as a subset of IPEDS data specific to academic libraries.
 Questions?
 Please contact ACRL at firstname.lastname@example.org.